 Manufacturers have refined old designs and developed entirely new systems to make water-saving toilets work better.
 But there are still some weak flushers out there, so do some research before you buy.
 When you’re shopping, you’ll find three types of flushing systems.
 Before you buy anything, check the latest testing results by doing an internet search for “toilet performance tests.”

 These toilets have a pressure tank inside that works like a big water balloon.
 Water fills the tank and is held there under pressure.
-When the flush valve opens, pressure and gravity combine for an explosive flush.Pros:
+When the flush valve opens, pressure and gravity combine for a power flush toilet.

 Tip: Pressure-assist toilets are common in public restrooms, so you can take one for a test drive at an office or business.
 Just lift the tank lid and look for the pressure tank to see if it’s a pressure-assist model.

 This is the latest flush innovation.
-The porcelain tank contains a vacuum tank that's connected to the trapway (the large tube that carries water out of the bowl).
-When the toilet is flushed, water flowing out of the tank creates suction in the vacuum tank and trapway to help suck waste out of the bowl.Pros:
+The porcelain tank contains a vacuum tank that’s connected to the trapway (the large tube that carries water out of the bowl).
+When the toilet is flushed, water flowing out of the tank creates suction in the vacuum tank and trapway to help suck waste out of the bowl for a power flush toilet.

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.